 The global gaming industry value in 2021 exceeded $ 300 billion dollar.
-By the end of 2023 it is expected to grow by additional 400 million new gamers (source: Accenture).
+In 2023 the number of gamers worldwide is expected to reach 3.38 billion (source: Newzoo).
 A big heterogeneous group of people that has one thing in common: The passion for esports and/or gaming.
 In this article we’ve highlighted the industry’s potential for food and beverage producers.

 In fact, “engaging with games” doesn’t necessarily means “playing” games – the industry has changed from an individual experience to an interactive universe where gaming and game viewership, socializing in games and attending events or concerts in games are now part of.